abhi32dev/Cmpe256/Edge_Link_Prediction_Algos/README.md

 # Data Preprocessing
 * Run following script before running the
 	* source data-processing.sh
-* The script creates otc.csv which will further processed on in the jupyter notebook code
+* The script creates otc.csv which will be further processed on in the jupyter notebook code

 # Running source code
 * Open the Link_prediction_Final.ipynb notebook in jupyter and execute cell by cell to verify the results